priyachaudhuri/Schulich_MBAN/README.md

 Visual Analytics introduced theories of visual communication design, data-driven decision-making workflows, and best practices in storytelling, with technical training in Tableau and an emphasis on visualization taxonomy and structure.

 This repository serves as a personal portfolio of my coursework and hands-on learning, highlighting the progression of technical and analytical skills developed throughout the program.

+_Disclaimer
+All assignments in this repository are based on course labs and homework completed as part of my academic program.
+These materials are intended for educational purposes only.
+Please do not copy or submit any of this work for academic credit._